- ENVIRONMENT AND CLIMATE CHANGE

 In response to the particular challenges posed by climate change, GIZ is currently providing advisory services to 14 Pacific island states, and various regional organisations, in the following priority areas:

-The programmes were commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the German Federal Foreign Office (AA).
-Co-funding for the projects is provided by the European Union (EU), the United States Agency for International Development (USAID), the Swiss Agency for Development and Cooperation (SDC) and the Australian Government.
+The programmes were commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the International Services.
+Co-funding for the projects is provided by the European Union (EU), the New Zealand Ministry of Foreign Affairs and Trade (MFAT) and Department of Foreign Affairs and Trade of Australia (DFAT).